Health Insurance Requirement & U.S. Health Care

 Students should NOT visit the emergency room for non-life-threatening situations.
 If students use the emergency room in a non-emergency situation, their health insurance may not cover the cost of the healthcare that they receive.

-For mild to moderate illnesses and injuries, SF state recommends that students visit Urgent Care or make an appointment with an in-network doctor.
+For mild to moderate illnesses and injuries, SFSU recommends that students visit Urgent Care or make an appointment with an in-network doctor.
 Use the Help!
 I Need Medical Care chart below to learn when to visit the emergency room.

 When making an appointment with an off-campus doctor, students should be aware of the difference between “in-network” and “out-of-network” healthcare providers.